Our Essential Services

 Cost of Education

-Public school in Sweden is free to attend.
-However, most expats choose to send their kids to private or international schools.
-Although the cost of these schools is regulated by the government, prices can still be anywhere between 30,000 to 100,000 SEK (3,000 to 10,000 USD) annually.
+Public school in Sweden is free to attend, and there is debate about the benefits of charter schools in the country (private schools that receive public funding).
+Although the cost of these schools and international schools is regulated by the government, prices can still be anywhere between 30,000 to 100,000 SEK (3,500 to 11,500 USD) annually.

 Travel and Transportation Cost

 Sweden is a large country stretching over 450,000 square kilometers (173,000 square miles).
 To travel around, most people go by car, bus, or train.
 Travel by car is the most expensive, primarily because of Sweden’s high gas prices.
 Globally, only nine other countries have gas prices higher than Sweden.
 The high price is due to the two taxes added onto gas: an energy tax and carbon dioxide tax.
 This results in gas that would normally cost 8 SEK per liter to instead cost nearly 16 SEK (both are between 1 to 2 USD).

 Travel by train or bus is very convenient throughout Sweden.
 Both modes of transport run regularly with many stops, so that you can easily get around the country.